2. Quick Start

 You should see some output such as below, if successful:

-Modules built:
+Modules configured to be built:

 antenna aodv applications